jobrouter/php-rest-client/docs/usage.rst

 Retrieve the JobRouter Version
 ==============================

-Sometimes it can be handy to know the JobRouter version.
+Sometimes it can be handy to know the JobRouter® version.
 The version number can be retrieved with a :php:`RestClient` method::

    <?php